-DYK: Play helps children develop social and emotional development skills?
-According to the Harvard Graduate School of Education, research suggests play spaces can greatly enrich learning when they introduce opportunities for risk-taking and invite uncertainty in play.
+DYK: Play helps children develop social and emotional development skills.
+According to the Harvard Graduate School of Education, play spaces can greatly enrich learning when they introduce opportunities for risk-taking and invite uncertainty in play.

 “What did you do today?”

 “Nothing.
 I just played.”

 How many times has this conversation happened between a child and an adult?

 To an adult, it may seem like the child is saying they did nothing all day.
 However, play is essential to a child’s development.
 Play is a child’s work and how they learn necessary life skills.